British Car Brands (manufacturer car companies, logos)

 Berkeley Logo

 Berkeley is a joint venture between trailer manufacturer Berkeley Coachworks and British engineer Lawrence Bond.
-The result of their collaboration was a sports microcar, which was produced from 1956 to 1960.
-It gained fame as a budget, safe and fragile car intended for racing.
-Its logo featured a large “B” with a red and gray circle enclosed in a ring with the words “BERKELEY” and five stars.
-In 1960, the demand for motorhomes dropped sharply, so Berkeley Coachworks went bankrupt.
+The result of their collaboration was a sports microcar produced from 1956 to 1960.
+It became known as a budget, safe, and fragile racing car.
+Its emblem was a large letter “B” with a red-gray circle, enclosed in a ring, bearing the inscription “BERKELEY” and five stars.
+In 1960, demand for motorhomes plummeted, and Berkeley Coachworks went bankrupt.

 Austin